sdsykes/nut-10/README.md

 I thought it would be interesting to rewrite the compiler in a type safe language, I picked Go.
 You can look at it [here](https://github.com/sdsykes/nut-10/blob/master/compile.go).

 Notice the Tokens, Node and State structs.
-It's pretty much the same aalgorithm-wise as the Ruby compiler, and generates exactly the same assembly.
+It's pretty much the same algorithm-wise as the Ruby compiler, and generates exactly the same assembly except for some differences in the label names.

 ```
 $ ruby test.rb go